emrekirmizi/SingleCycleComputerDesignFPGA/README.md

-# SingleCycleComputerDesignFPGA
+# SingleCycleProcessorDesignFPGA

-Bir Single-Cycle bilgisayar tasarımı gerçekleştirilmiştir.
-Quartus platformunda, Altera Cyclone-III geliştirme kartı kullanılarak gerçekleştirilmiştir.
+A Single-Cycle Processor design is performed with Altera Cyclone-III FPGA development kit.